Cutting back on table sugar? Here are six sweet alternatives – and the best ways to use them.

-Also called Splenda, and sold in yellow packets, it’s made from a chemically tweaked version of sugar that isn’t absorbed by the body.
+Also called Splenda and sold in yellow packets, it’s made from a chemically tweaked version of sugar that isn’t absorbed by the body.
 The sweetener is used in a bevy of products, such as soft drinks, cereals and baked goods.

 Pros: Because sucralose can withstand heat, you can use it for cooking and baking.
 “It doesn’t provide the same consistency or color as sugar,” says registered dietitian Bethany Thayer, director of the Center for Health Promotion and Disease Prevention at Henry Ford Health System in Detroit.
 In other words, cookies will turn out thinner and paler.
 Splenda Sugar Blend, a mixture of sugar and sucralose, may produce better results.

 Cons: Like aspartame, sucralose can lead to headaches and digestive issues in some people, says Gerbstadt.
 Many people prefer to avoid sucralose because some animal studies have linked it to cancer and there are concerns it may alter the balance of bacteria in the intestinal tract (the microbiome).

 Try it in: Beverages, cooked dishes or baked goods.
 Check the label to see how much you should use as a substitution.